• COMMISSIONERS

 Mrs. Terry Babin brings extensive experience in Aboriginal Financial Administration, First Nations Property Taxation, First Nations GST, economic development and management of First Nations lands.
 Mrs. Babin has earned certificates in Indigenous Peoples Resource Management, Professional Land Management and is one of the first graduates from the Tulo Centre of Indigenous Economics, earning a certificate in First Nation Taxation Administration.
 She is a founding member of the BC Aboriginal Land Managers Association and served as President 2015 to 2017 and Vice-President from 2013-2014.
 She has served as a Director of the First Nations Tax Administrators Association for 25 years and as a Director of All Nations Trust Company for 22 years.
 Mrs. Babin was appointed to the Commission by the Indigenous Law Centre.

-Mrs. Terry Babin brings extensive experience in Aboriginal Financial Administration, First Nations Property Taxation, First Nations GST, economic development and management of First Nations lands.
-Mrs. Babin has earned certificates in Indigenous Peoples Resource Management, Professional Land Management and is one of the first graduates from the Tulo Centre of Indigenous Economics, earning a certificate in First Nation Taxation Administration.
+Commissioner Terry Babin brings extensive experience in Aboriginal Financial Administration, First Nations Property Taxation, First Nations GST, economic development and management of First Nations lands.
+Commissioner Babin has earned certificates in Indigenous Peoples Resource Management, Professional Land Management and is one of the first graduates from the Tulo Centre of Indigenous Economics, earning a certificate in First Nation Taxation Administration.
 She is a founding member of the BC Aboriginal Land Managers Association and served as President 2015 to 2017 and Vice-President from 2013-2014.
 She has served as a Director of the First Nations Tax Administrators Association for 25 years and as a Director of All Nations Trust Company for 22 years.
-Mrs. Babin was appointed to the Commission by the Indigenous Law Centre.
-Mrs. Babin was appointed to the Commission by the Indigenous Law Centre.
+Commissioner Babin was appointed to the Commission by the Indigenous Law Centre.
+Commissioner Babin was appointed to the Commission by the Indigenous Law Centre.

 Dr. Céline Auclair